-early 15c., "of or pertaining to material nature" (in medicine, opposed to surgical), from Medieval Latin physicalis "of nature, natural," from Latin physica "study of nature" (see physic).
-Meaning "pertaining to matter" is from 1590s; meaning "having to do with the body, corporeal" is attested from 1780.
-Meaning "characterized by bodily attributes or activities" is attested from 1970.
-Physical education first recorded 1838; abbreviated form phys ed is from 1955.
+The meaning "pertaining to matter, of or pertaining to what is perceived by the senses" is from 1590s; the meaning "having to do with the body, corporeal, pertaining to the material part or structure of an organized being" (as opposed to mental or moral) is attested from 1780.
+The sense of "characterized by bodily attributes or activities, being or inclined to be bodily aggressive or violent" is attested from 1970.
+Physical education is recorded by 1838; the abbreviated form phys ed is by 1955.
 Physical therapy is from 1922.
 Related: Physically.